drux31/capstone-dezoomcamp/README.md

 # DE Zoomcamp - Capstone project: A study on car accidents in France between 2019 and 2022
 ![Tools landscape](images/tools_list.png)

 This repository contains the implementation of my capstone project, from participating in the Data engineering zoomcamp, 2024 cohort.
-The project is about analyzing the progression of car accidents in France, from 2019 to 2022, with a focus on the evolution of the deceased people.
+The project is about analyzing the progression of car accidents in France, from 2019 to 2022, with a focus on the evolution of the number of deceased people.

 The data will be fetched from a web open data platform, processed with and loadded into **DuckDB** as a local datawarehouse (for staging and dev area for data transformation), transformed using **dbt-core** and pushed into **BigQuery** as a production data warehouse, and then visualised using **Apache Superset**.